Aditya-Mohite/UPRAISE_/README.md

-TRIPIFY
+UPRAISE

-A dynamic travel website, providing a robust platform for hotel searches across multiple cities.
+A comprehensive platform that offers industry mentorship, networking opportunities, and necessary tools for startup incubators.